RobinSchmidt/RS-MET/Tests/TestsRosicAndRapt/Builds/VisualStudio2019/ZappyKicks/ZappyKicksReadMe.txt

+This file is now obsolete  and can be deleted.
+The right one is in Notes/Scratch

 A pack of samples that can be used as electronic bassdrums or, depending on the parameters, for "zap" sounds.
 The samples are all based on impulse responses of a specifically tuned chain of allpass filters.
 This means, the initial raw material has a *perfectly* white spectrum because the